rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-search-field.md

 0. Save the change and adjust the CSS.

-0. Add, commit, and push to GitHub.
+0. Add, commit to set a save point.

 0. Do a sample search.